mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/ar-widgets.md

 ### 5.4 Material

 The **Material** tab sets things like color and also the realism of the object that has to be rendered.
-For example, setting the rendering mode to PBR will enable physically-based rendering (do not forget to set an HDR image as the reflection map and light source in the **Container (AR)**).
+For example, setting the **Lighting Type** mode to PBR will enable physically-based rendering (do not forget to set an HDR image as the reflection map and light source in the **Container (AR)**).

 **Material** configurations actually render a 3D element in the camera view. **Cube (AR)**, **Sphere (AR)**, and **Square (AR)** each render a simple 3D object.
 Only the **Square (AR)** widget can sometimes be invisible from one side.
 The simple visual widgets come with a way to customize them through scale and material.
 A material for a 3D object describes what it should look like — think of it like styling.
-You can add a texture (image), color, different lighting, or even a video to play on the 3D object.
+You can add a texture (image), color, different lighting.
 The only difference between these objects is in appearance — the configuration is the same on each widget.

 ### 5.5 Interaction

 Interaction is used for all actions your 3D objects can do that interact with the environment or the user.

-#### 5.5.1 Physics

-Physics allows your 3D object to react to the world, using gravity, or other object using the collision event.
-Note that the real world environment will not automatically stop your 3D object from falling when gravity is enabled.
-You have to add these objects yourself.
-These are the different physics types:

-* **Kinematic** – Objects with this physics type can only be moved by user input, not by other objects in the scene.
-* **Dynamic** – Dynamic objects can be moved both by user input and by other objects in the scene.
-For example, if another object with gravity falls onto this object, the object will move.
-* **Static** – Static objects will never move and cannot move through any physics interactions.
-Static objects can still be moved when specifically changing the position on them.

-#### 5.5.2 Dragging
+#### 5.5.1 Dragging

 By enabling dragging users can move this object around in their space.
 The dragging type allows users to either have the object at the same distance when they are dragging it.
 Effectively this means the object is 'stuck' to the phone while they move it around.
 By changing the type to fixed to world, the object will now be stuck to floors and walls while the user drags it around.

-#### 5.5.3 Pinching
+#### 5.5.2 Pinching

 By enabling pinching, and selecting pinch to scale, you allow the user to scale the object through the pinching gesture.

+### 5.6 Events

+Events can be used to give feedback to the user, for example when they've tapped on an object.

+#### 5.6.1 On click

+This event is called when the object is clicked/tapped by a user.

+#### 5.6.2 On hover enter

+This is called when the object is in the center of the screen.

+#### 5.6.3 On hover exit

+This event is called when the object leaves the center of the screen.